fourerr/NLP_project_Python/README.md

 # NLP_project_Python
 A project that differentiates between tweets of alerts and those that do not <br>

-76 percents of success using random forest
+76% of success using random forest